Prabhabati Dasgupta: Jute mill strike (1929)

-In July 1929, as the Indian Jute Mills Association (IJMA) increased mandatory work hours and decreased bonuses, workers began defying the management by refusing to work beyond the old requirements and then engaging in total strikes.
-Rumours of an increase in work time had been rife for months, and the two unions had met as early as May when Dasgupta and others—unlike Sen—rejected striking in favour of a discussion-based approach.
-Even in mid-July, Dasgupta had refused to concede to a strike and even urged workers to rejoin work before conceding to a compromise where the workers joined work but produced fewer clothes; this plan, however, did not work as intended as the mill owners resorted to mass-layoffs.
+In July 1929, as the Indian Jute Mills Association (IJMA) increased mandatory work hours and decreased bonuses, workers began defying the management by refusing to work beyond the old requirements and then launched total strikes.
+Rumours of an increase in work time had been rife for months, and the unions had met as early as May when Dasgupta and others, unlike Sen, rejected striking in favour of a discussion-based approach.
+Even in mid-July, Dasgupta resisted the idea of a strike and urged strikers to resume work, later agreeing to a compromise of reduced output without a formal strike; this plan, however, failed as the mill owners dismissed the underperforming workers.

-As tensions increased, sometime around late July, Dasgupta expressed her support—out of compulsion or not (Note: The decision, undoubtedly, was precipitated to some extent by an attempt to combat the communist radicalization of BJWU.
-Notably, KLU, which continued to advocate a moderate response—choosing to characterize the strikes as the handiwork of political disruptors, urging the workers to call off strikes, and even trying to break picket lines—lost almost its entire base by August; however, at the same time, BJWU's initial forays into convincing the workers around Titagarh to strike was unsuccessful and there were remarkably strong anti-strike sentiments.
+As tensions increased, sometime around late July, Dasgupta expressed her support—out of compulsion or not (Note: Dasgupta's decision, undoubtedly, was precipitated to some extent by an attempt to not cede ground to the increasing communist radicalization of BJWU; for example, KLU, which continued to advocate a moderate response—choosing to characterize the strikes as the handiwork of political disruptors, urging the workers to call off strikes, and even trying to break picket lines—lost its entire base by August.
+However, at the same time, BJWU's initial forays into convincing the workers around Titagarh to strike was unsuccessful and there were remarkably strong anti-strike sentiments.
 Thus, concludes Sailer, the strikes, "rather than being triggered by workers' agency or trade unionists' activities, ... emerged precisely within the tension between the trade union activity and workers' agency.")—for a full-blown strike; in the next few days, Sen, Bankim Mukherjee, and other colleagues from BJWU utilized the existing networks of communist labour activists to spread the call throughout the jute belt and integrate local strikes under its purview.
-However, Dasgupta maintained a politically mellower stance than her rival, Sen, throughout — Anne Sailer, a labour historian of Colonial Bengal, notes that while the latter's public addresses invoked the vocabulary of class conflict, hers were predicated on honour, responsibility, and solidarity; supporters routinely introduced Dasgupta as the caring Mother of the workers and even deified her as Lakshmi.
+However, Dasgupta maintained a politically mellower stance than her rival, Sen, throughout.
+Anne Sailer, a labour historian of Colonial Bengal, notes that while the latter's public addresses invoked the vocabulary of class conflict, Dasgupta's were predicated on honour, responsibility, and solidarity; supporters routinely introduced her as the caring Mother of the workers and even deified her as Lakshmi.